 Luckily not all of their dogs died in the crevasse, but the few that survived were used as food.
 His other surviving teammate was in bad shape with his skin peeling off and his genitals freezing and falling off.
 He died after a few days and once Douglas Mawson managed to get back to the base camp, people started to speculate that he might have eaten his teammate as he wouldn’t be able to make the long journey without any food.

 Avid sailor, he was often sailing with his sailboat Napoleon Solo, during one of his trips a whale bumped into his boat doing considerable damage.
 His sailboat was starting to sink and he was forced to abandon it, he had a small life raft and very few provisions.
 He has spent 76 days in his sailboat, with his only company being some Dorado fish.
 Eventually, he was rescued by some fisherman which also caught his beloved Dorado fish.
-During the 76 days on his liferaft, he has signaled with flares to several ships 7 times and not one has noticed him, after he has been rescued he found out that he drifted more than 1800 miles from his sailboat.
+During the 76 days on his liferaft, he has signaled with flares to several ships 7 times and not one of them has noticed him, after he has been rescued he found out that he drifted more than 1800 miles from his sailboat.

 If you are in your 30’s you probably have seen Roseanne tv show at least one time, although not many know Roseanne is actually a prepper focusing on being as self-reliant as possible.
 Although she is not living in a homestead but she does have plans on one day to live completely self-sufficient and off the grid.